Why in Panama?

 Panama is a republic, sovereign and democratic.
 The power is divided into three-state branches: the Executive, the Legislative, and the Judiciary.

 Panama has one of the most stable governments in all of Latin America.

 Panama is a modern country with advanced communications systems.

 Panama has a free-trade economy, heavily based on transportation and service.

 Foreign investment is one of the most important pillars of the Panamanian economy, so national governments are implementing programs and tax and immigration incentives to investors to develop their businesses, such as Ciudad del Saber, Zona Panama Pacífico, Ley de Sedes Multinacionales, among others.

 All income generated outside of Panama is tax-exempt, no matter if the capital is in the name of a Panamanian juridical person or a local bank.
 Interests from bank accounts are also tax-exempt.

-Panama City has the best and most modern banking network in all Latin America.
+Panama City has the best and most modern banking network in all of Latin America.
 We have more than 80 well-known national and international banks.

 In Panamanian Banking Law, confidentiality is strictly enforced and protected by our Constitution.